Wesleyan-Media-Project/fb_ad_scraper/README.md

 The scraper relies on a database maintained in a MySQL server.
 In this repo, the name of this database is `dbase1`.
 The tables in this database store information about scraped ads and also have the queue for the scraper.

 An ad is placed into a queue if it has not been scraped before.
-The ads come from the table `race2022` that is populated by the scripts `race2022.R` and `backpull2022.R` that are described in the `fb_ads_import` [repository](https://github.com/Wesleyan-Media-Project/fb_ads_import).

 The queue is populated by running the `insert_ad_ids_into_queue.R` script.
 You would run the script from the command line using the following code: